 A Residency Appeals Officer designated by the University shall review the affidavit and documentation and notify the student, in writing, within fourteen (14) days of making a determination.
-Students who do not agree with the Residency Appeals Officer's determination may appeal his/her residency status to the University's Residency Review Committee within fourteen (14) days of the Residency Appeals Officer's determination.
+Students who do not agree with the Residency Appeals Officer's

 3. UNIVERSITY RESIDENCY REVIEW COMMITTEE